Bailly forced off for Manchester United with possible head injury | Goal.com

 But in the process the former Sheffield United loanee crashed into Bailly, who was floored by the impact.

-The Ivorian received treatment on the pitch before being walked off by United medical staff, and clearly looked to be suffering the effects of the accident as he appeared dazed.
+The Ivorian received treatment on the pitch before being walked off by United medical staff, and clearly looked to be suffering the effects of the collision as he appeared dazed.

-And United took no chances against the possibility of a head injury, removing Bailly from the game and sending on Harry Maguire in his place for the final minutes of the first half.
+United took no chances with the possibility of a head injury, removing Bailly from the game and sending on Harry Maguire in his place for the final minutes of the first half.

 Bailly has been in and out of the Reds line-up during 2020-21, and went almost three months without an appearance after being sidelined in the wake of the club's humiliating 6-1 reverse at the hands of Tottenham in October.